biologist79/ESPuino/README.md

 ### Buttons
 Important: this section describes my default-design: 3 buttons + rotary-encoder.
 Feel free to change button-number and button-actions according your needs in `settings.h` and your develboard-specific config-file (e.g. `settings-lolin32.h`).
 At maximum you can activate five buttons + rotary-encoder.
 Minimum duration for long press (to distinguish vom short press) in ms is defined by `intervalToLongPress`.
 All actions available are listed in `src/values.h`.
+If using GPIO >= 35 make sure to add a external pullup-resistor (10 k).
 * previous (short): previous track / beginning of the first track if pressed while first track is playing
 * previous (long): first track of playlist
 * next (short): next track of playlist